bitcoin/bitcoin/contrib/guix/README.md

   string) is interpreted the same way as not setting `V` at all, and that `V=0` has the same effect as `V=1`.

+* _**SUBSTITUTE_URLS**_

+  A whitespace-delimited list of URLs from which to download pre-built packages.
+  A URL is only used if its signing key is authorized (refer to the [substitute servers section](#speeding-up-builds-with-substitute-servers) for more details).

 * _**ADDITIONAL_GUIX_ENVIRONMENT_FLAGS**_

   Additional flags to be passed to `guix environment`.
 For a fully-bootstrapped